 If you’re interested in my art, my weekly newsletter is my primary method of keeping in touch, so please sign up for that.
 You’ll get updates on exhibitions/events, learn more about me and my art, and be the first to know about new images and prints.

 Speaking about learning more about me, in addition to hiking and photography, you can find me enjoying my free time by running, cooking/baking, reading, listening to podcasts, and volunteering for cat care at the Best Friends Pet Resource Center.
-I will sometimes share some of the cuteness from my volunteer shifts at Best Friends (such as the picture below) on my Instagram and Facebook stories, which is another great reason to follow me on Instagram and/or Facebook.
+I will sometimes share some of the cuteness from my volunteer shifts at Best Friends (such as the picture below) on my Instagram and Facebook stories.

 Back to Top